 - 4.14 The NPPF makes clear that Local Plans should plan positively for the housing needs of the area, including taking account of housing needs that cannot be met in neighbouring areas.
 Planning authorities are expected to boost the supply of housing to meet the needs of the area as well as keeping a rolling supply of housing land available for development.
-Policy H1 sets out the housing requirement for the Borough for 2021-2037 and how the Council expects to meet that need. - 4.15 Paragraph 67 of the NPPF requires planning policies to identify a sufficient supply and mix of sites for at least the first five years of the plan period.
+Policy H1 sets out the housing requirement for the Borough for 2021-2037 and how the Council expects to meet that need. - 4.15 Paragraph 68 of the NPPF requires planning policies to identify a sufficient supply and mix of sites for at least the first five years of the plan period.
 Following the first five years, Local Plans can either identify specific sites or broad locations for growth.
-This Publication Plan identifies specific sites (see Policies HA1-HA44). - 4.16 The overall Local Plan for the Borough allocates a significant proportion of development at the Welborne Garden Village.
-It is expected that the majority of the housing sites will start to deliver to the latter part of the five-year period and Welborne will also commence in the short to medium term.
+This Local Plan identifies specific sites (see Policies FTC5-9 and HA1-HA56) and the Broad Location for growth in Fareham town centre (BL1). - 4.16 The overall Local Plan for the Borough allocates a significant proportion of development at the Welborne Garden Village.
+It is expected that the majority of the housing sites, including Welborne, will start to deliver to the latter part of the five-year period.
 Information on delivery rates has been gathered from developers and land agents and adjusted as appropriate based on recent trends.
-Therefore, in line with paragraph 73 of the NPPF, the Council considers a stepped housing requirement, and trajectory, to be appropriate reflecting that housing delivery will be lower in the first 0-5 years, particularly the first two years.
-It is also appropriate to use the Local Plan process to secure a five year housing land supply, albeit imposing a 20% buffer in light of an anticipated Housing Delivery Test results due to be published in November 2020 (for the three years to 31st March 2020).
+Therefore, in line with paragraph 74 of the NPPF, the

+Council considers a stepped housing requirement, and trajectory, to be appropriate reflecting that housing delivery will be lower in the first 0-5 years, particularly the first two years.
+It is also appropriate to use the Local Plan process to secure a five year housing land supply, albeit imposing a 20% buffer in light of the 2020 Housing Delivery Test results.